Haven-hvn/haven-dapp/docs/video-cache/api-reference.md

 | `address` | `string` | The wallet address that disconnected |

 **What it clears:**
-- Lit session cache for the address
+- Haven-AOL legacy nonce entries for the address
 - All AES keys
 - OPFS staging files
 - Video cache (configurable, default: keep)